StrickTechnologies/Strick.PlusCon/docs/grid.md

 result in an exception being thrown.
 After all, it is somewhat pointless to display a grid without at least one of each.*

-The `Grid` class has a `Find` method that will perform a case-insensitive search of all the grid's cells and return a sequence containing the matching cells.
+The `Grid` class has a `Find` method that will perform a search of all the grid's cells and return a sequence containing the matching cells.
+The find method takes a `GridSearchExpression` argument.

 ## `GridColumn` Class
 Represents a column in a grid.